-Watching this fight we can see that smaller guy lacks Distance management, situational awareness, hand positioning, verbal de-escalation, common sense etc. He’s missing all Gracie Jiu-Jitsu Basics for these situations.
+Watching this fight we can see that the smaller guy lacks Distance management, situational awareness, hand positioning, verbal de-escalation, common sense, etc. He’s missing all Gracie Jiu-Jitsu Basics for these situations.

 Second mistake – No Distance management.
 The smaller guy didn’t manage the distance at all.
 He could easily get punched once he started threatening as threatening is usually a trigger for someone to make the first move.
 And he could easily be in a knockout in this situation.

 Third Mistake – Hand positioning.
 Once you find yourself in a situation like this the last thing you want is to have your arms in your pockets or holding a phone in your hands, etc. Your arms should be in front of your head to be ready to defend yourself.
 And, also, your hands should keep the attacker at a safe distance so you have time to react on a first punch or kick or any kind of attack.